pvblivs/modelmapper/_includes/examples.md

 	  // Assume getters and setters
 	}

-With the default (Standard) [MatchingStrategies matching strategy], `Person.address.street` will not match `PersonDTO.street` and `Person.address.city` will not match `PersonDTO.city` since the expected `address` token is not present on the destination side.
+With the default (Standard) [matching strategy](/configuration/#matching-strategies), `Person.address.street` will not match `PersonDTO.street` and `Person.address.city` will not match `PersonDTO.city` since the expected `address` token is not present on the destination side.
 To solve this we have two options:

 ### Option 1: Create a PropertyMap